Simplex Automobile Company: New York City

 For 1909 the Simplex 50hp model remained the main offering.
 A new, more powerful Simplex was the G. E. Franquist designed 90hp model, that could reach speeds of 90mph.
 In 1909 American-La France of Elmira, contracted for Simplex 50-hp chassis and engines for their firefighting equipment.

-By 1910 Simplex sales office was located at 1860 Broadway, New York City and the factory continued to be located at 614 East 83rd Street.
+By 1910, the Simplex sales office was located at 1860 Broadway, New York City, and the factory continued to be located at 614 East 83rd Street.
 Wilbur C. Whitehead retired from the presidency of Simplex Automobile in 1910 to devote his energies to contract bridge.

 Motor Boats

 Simplex engines powered the Dixie series motor boats which won the Harmsworth Cup four times between 1907 and 1911.
 Clinton H. Crane was the designer of the Dixie and Simplex series of motor boats.
-His brother Henry M. Crane was involved with Edward Franquist in engine design.
+His brother, Henry M. Crane, was involved with Edward Franquist in engine design.
 Franquist built motor boat engines up to 8-cylinders but Henry Crane did as well.